adamwalzer/string-converter/README.md

 # TEXT MANIPULATOR README

-Easily convert strings in your code with functions like camelCase, snakeCase, toUpper, and many more.
+Easily convert strings in your code with functions like camelCase, toUpper, replace, and many more.

 ![Alt text](images/demo.gif?raw=true "Demo Gif")